PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/progress.md

     - ✅ Applied color schemes from design
     - ✅ Standardized color usage with AppColors
   - 🚧 Adding animations and transitions (In Progress)
+  - ✅ Implemented persistence of onboarding status with SharedPreferences
   - ❌ Writing tests for the feature
-  - ❌ Implementing persistence of onboarding status

 ### CI/CD
 - ✅ Set up basic project structure